ethernitychain/op-geth-ern/README.md

 ## URI Verification

-The modified OP-Geth node processes blockchain transactions, decodes transaction input data, and sends specific URIs to a defined endpoint.
+The modified OP-Geth node processes blockchain transactions, decodes transaction input data, and sends specific URIs & TokenIDs to a defined endpoint.
 The modifications involve additional functionality to decode transaction input data based on contract ABI and handle specific methods related to URIs.

 ## Modifications